Map Drawing Guide

 How to Draw a World Map

-Once you create an antique looking paper, the possibilities are endless.
+Once you create an antique-looking paper, the possibilities are endless.

 Start by drawing with a pencil.
 Do it lightly so it is easy to erase.